arviz-devs/simuk/docs/examples/gallery/sbc.md

 sbc.run_simulations()
 ```

 To compare the prior and posterior distributions, we will plot the results.
-We expect a uniform distribution, the gray envelope corresponds to the 94% credible interval.

 ```{jupyter-execute}
 plot_ecdf_pit(sbc.simulations,